msft-mirror-aosp/platform.external.libabigail/doc/manuals/fedabipkgdiff.rst

     defined in public header files available from the packages being compared.

+  * ``--private-dso``

+    Compare the ABI of shared libraries that are private to the packages.
+If this option is not provided, shared libraries that are private to the packages being considered are not compared.

   * ``--server`` <URL>

     Specifies the URL of the `Koji`_ XMLRPC service the tool talks to.